wingkwong/leetcode-the-hard-way/solutions/0100-0199/0131-palindrome-partitioning-medium.md

                 return
             # 2. find all potential candidates
             for i in range(start, len(s)):
-                # we want test all substrings, each substring is a potential candidate
+                # we want to test all substrings, each substring is a potential candidate
                 # e.g. "aab" -> "a", "a", "b", "ab", "aa", "b", "aab"
                 candidate = s[start:i+1]
                 # 3. check if the current candidate is palindrome or not